neyfrota/omyc/README.md

-# "Old Man Yells at Cloud" development area
+# "Old Man Yells at Cloud" development lab

-This repository is developer side for omyc.
-If your plan its just use/launch your own omyc instance, visit https://omyc.github.io/
+Devlab are resources to run omyc in development mode, to hack/edit/modify.

-# Development lab
+If your plan its just use/launch/run your own omyc instance, visit https://omyc.github.io/

-Devlab are resources to run omyc in development mode, to hack/edit/develop
+To hack/edit/modify:

 * make sure you have docker
 * make sure all exported ports are free